stickto/widget/README.md

 ## 3. About design

-This demo only supports single user, but can support multiple users with few changes.
+This demo only supports single user, but can  support multiple users with quick changes.

-Currently, all widget definitions are predefined and shipped with the demo (see **/src/persistence/SampleWidgets.ts**).
-However, with a little modifications, customized widget definitions can also be loaded from external source.

 ### Domain model